 “You can totally get a zero dollar bill without it affecting your lifestyle,” he says.

 “You’re still doing all the things you love in your home.
 You’re treading lightly on the planet, but you can also be confident that you don’t need to worry about the lights going off.”

-The DC Power Co Solar Battery Package is our powerful yet simple and affordable battery package that’s compatible with any existing solar system.
-Starting at just $6750 plus installation, it’s a modular battery package that comes with extended warranties and blackout protection included at no extra cost.
+The Sungrow Battery Package is our powerful yet simple and affordable battery package that’s compatible with any existing solar system.
+Starting at just $6750 plus installation, it’s a modular battery package that comes with great warranties and blackout protection included at no extra cost.